psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Sarah Crib, an elderly woman, was charged with making use of obscene and indecent language in Brewhouse-yard, Sea-street, to Eliza Angel (a rather dark one.)

 The complainant, on being sworn, said—On Thursday week Mrs. Crib and Jane Mc'Custom was having a few words to themselves in their door in Brewhouse-yard, and Mrs. Mc'Custom asked her what she meant by calling her a w————, and Mrs. Crib's daughter came out with a saucer full of tea and sop and threw it at Mrs. Mc'Custom's face.
 Mrs. Crib then turned round to me and said, you b————, I'll do for you.
 I had not spoken to her at all.
-I then asked her what she could do ? and she said, you go and take that counterpane back to Mr. Mew's farm which I could swear you stole.
+I then asked her what she could do? and she said, you go and take that counterpane back to Mr. Mew's farm which I could swear you stole.
 I took one of the neighbours with me and went to Mr. Mew's.
-I asked Mrs. Mew if she could swear to the counterpane ? and she said it was not her's.
+I asked Mrs. Mew if she could swear to the counterpane? and she said it was not her's.
 I asked Mrs. Crib to go with me, but she would not.
 When I came back I told her I had been, and she abused me shamefully.
 I did not go to her house at all.
 She called me other disgusting names.
 She did not strike me.

 This disgusting evidence was confirmed by Mrs. Mc'Custom and Mrs. Whitmaich, and not denied by the defendant, but she said the complainant used as bad.